| | | |

 Want to host a Cookie Swap?
 I've got 7 Tips to make your Christmas Cookie Exchange the best ever!

-You just need a clean house, a few supplies, and a killer cookie recipe to share.
+You just need a clean house, a few supplies, and a killer cookie recipe to share!

-Getting excited and ready to make your plans?
-I want to help you host a successful cookie exchange and have listed out my best cookie party planning and hosting tips.
-Don’t miss the best cookie exchange cookie list at the bottom of the post.
+I want to help you host a successful cookie exchange, and I am sharing my best cookie party planning and hosting tips:

 1. Think of family and friends to invite, and then email or message them to make it happen.